TiBarification/SCPDiscord-LabAPI/docs/Installation.md

 **The bot has no authorization of incoming connections**, this means you cannot allow the plugin's port through your firewall or anyone will be able to send fake messages to it.

-If you really need to run the SCP:SL server on one system and the bot on another connected over the internet you can try this:
+If you really need to run the SCP:SL server on one system and the bot on another connected over the internet you can try this (if your system uses ufw):

 ```bash
 sudo ufw allow from 111.111.111.111 to any port 8888